tlhunter/take-home-test-uber/README.md

 ## Subscription Service

 This is the tool which consumes the data.
 It also provides an HTTP server for getting data.

+Incoming data is immediately put into a PgSQL.
+Two connections are made, one for writes and one for reads, to maximize performance.

 ```
 ./service.js 2900 8000